NiloofarVaghefi/Powdery-Mildew-Project/Erysiphe_pulchra.md

    fasterq-dump $1
 ```

 Fasterq-dump will pull the data, one by one for all accession numbers in your list, and turn each into a fastq at the same time.
-By default ,it will create paired end files if available.
+By default, it will create paired end files if available.

 ```ShellSession
 cat SRR_Acc_List5_Epu.txt | xargs -n 1 bash get_SRR_data.sh